 This year, the young wine will be released from production estates for commercialization much earlier than usual due to the global pandemic and warm weather leading to earlier harvest, on October 5th, 2020.

 But it will still be “celebrated” through various commercial promotions on Thursday, November 19th, 2020.

 Read related: Why to Visit the Musée du Vin (Wine Museum) in Paris

 In Paris, numerous bars begin serving the new wine just after midnight on Thursday– the occasion for an enjoyable night out, if you can stay up for it.

-This year, you’ll find wine bars around the city offering tastings– some free, but most charging a reasonable amount for a glass of Beaujolais Nouveau or Beaujolais-Villages Nouveau.
+Most years, you’ll find wine bars around the city offering tastings– some free, but most charging a reasonable amount for a glass of Beaujolais Nouveau or Beaujolais-Villages Nouveau.